Come Sail Away: Background

+Writing

 Lyrically, the song uses sailing as a metaphor to achieve one's dreams.
 The lyrics touch on nostalgia of "childhood friends," escapism, and a religious thematic symbolized by "a gathering of angels" singing "a song of hope."
 The ending lyrics explain a transition from a sailing ship into a starship, by narrating that "they climbed aboard their starship and headed for the skies".